 - Developing an intranet and internet portal to its fullest potential to provide a one-stop virtual learning and administrative environment for students, faculty and staff;

-- Virtual Campus, recruiting, admissions, enrollment / registration / registrar, advising, retention: Finance, accounting, bursar functions, financial aid, Advancement, fund-raising, communications / PR, alumni, Administration, Human Resources, Record-keeping, External web presence for College, Schools, Programs, Departments, and individuals, and “Best of breed” technology products for academic use;
+- Virtual Campus, recruiting, admissions, enrollment / registration / registrar, advising, retention: Finance, accounting, bursar functions, financial aid, Advancement, fund-raising, communications / PR, alumni, Administration, Human Resources, Record-keeping, External web presence for University, Schools, Programs, Departments, and individuals, and “Best of breed” technology products for academic use;

 - Providing robust, secure access to network resources for faculty and staff and ubiquitous access to the Internet on campus for students and faculty;

-- Supporting the College’s distributed learning capabilities;
+- Supporting the University’s distributed learning capabilities;

 - Identify and share current research and scholarship in instructional technology and innovative pedagogy/andragogy that uses emerging technologies;